jkbhagatio/interp.tmp/README.md

 # interp.tmp
-Some files for some current projects I am working on in Mech Interp that I have permission to publicly share
+A temporary repo containing some files for some current projects I am working on in Mech Interp that I have permission to publicly share.

 ---